StrangeBeeCorp/docs/docs/Organization/configure-organization/manage-ui-configuration/about-ui-configuration.md

 1. Select the option **Hide Empty Case Button** to disallow creating empty cases.
 1. Select the option **Merge alerts into closed cases** to disallow merging alerts into closed cases.
+1. Select the option **Disallow refresh option in dashboards** to disallow the refresh option in dashboards
 1. Select the **default filter of alert case similarity panel** from the list.
 1. Define the **default date format** used to display dates.
     - e.g. YYYY-MM-DD HH:mm